BiscuitDevelopment/SkyblockAddons/README.md

 localization management platform to help us serve the mod in many languages!
 [Check out their website here](https://crowdin.com/)!

-Also thanks for our countless translators who help translate this mod!
+Also thanks for our countless translators who help us translate this mod!

 For Contributors
 ------

-1. Make sure to add this VM argument to your debug configuration or your IDE's equivalent, so all the transformers are applied properly in your dev environment!
+1. Make sure to add this VM argument to your debug configuration or your IDE's equivalent, so that all the transformers are applied properly in your dev environment!
 ```-Dfml.coreMods.load=codes.biscuit.skyblockaddons.tweaker.SkyblockAddonsLoadingPlugin```
 2. Set the Gradle task ```processResourcesDev``` to run every time before launching the Minecraft client from